 By now it should have doubled in size.

-Next, place parchment paper or a silicone mat into a large, rimmed metal baking sheet.
-Shape it to form a classic “French loaf” shape.
-Here, you can brushed with an egg wash if you’d like and make a few slits on the top with a knife.
+Transfer the loaf, seam side down, onto a parchment paper or a silicone mat lined, rimmed metal baking sheet.
+From here, shape or stretch the dough to form a classic “French loaf” shape or shape it however you like.
+Brush the tops and sides with an egg wash (1 egg beaten with a splash of water) and make a few slits on the top with a knife.
+I stick the entire blade in flour before doing this.

-Next, shut the oven door (with the loaf inside) and set the oven to 375°.
+Shut the oven door (yes, with the loaf inside 😉) and turn your oven on, with the temperature set to 375°.
 As the temp slowly climbs, the bread will slowly rise and bake.
+Bake the bread for 30 to 35 minutes.

 Awww look it’s a bread baby.
 SO cute!

 And what’s the best thing to make with French bread you ask?

-French bread pizzas of course! (and this garlic bread!)
+Besides smearing with salted butter?
+French bread pizzas of course!
+That and garlic bread!)

 Buy the Cookbook: Simply Scratch : 120 Wholesome Homemade Recipes Made Easy Now available on Amazon »